 Assessment criteria and techniques are stated in each unit of competency.
 Competence will be achieved when the learner successfully completes the learning outcomes.
 All successful units of competency will be recorded with a Certificate II possibly being completed.
 Part-completion of the course will result in the student being issued with a Statement listing industry competency standards in which the student has demonstrated competence.
 The course allows for the recognition of a student's prior learning (referred to as "RPL") should the student proceed into a TAFE program incorporating units of competency already determined as competent while at secondary school

-A certificate course of study in Mechanics can establish a basis for further education and employment in a range of fields such as, light vehicle mechanic, Agricultural / Heavy vehicle mechanic, mobile plant, auto electrical, heavy commercial vehicle.
+This course of study can form a basis for further education and employment in fields such as, light vehicle mechanic, Agricultural / Heavy vehicle mechanic, mobile plant, auto electrical, heavy commercial vehicle.

 Media Arts in Practice - 2 Semesters